 Test the Asynchronous Shader Loading

 You can now run the project with shaders being loaded asynchronously.
-Though the output and interaction experience are identical to the previous project, you now have a game engine that is much better equipped to manage the loading and accessing of external resources efficiently.
+Though the output and interaction experience are identical to the previous project, you now have a game engine that is much better equipped to manage the loading and accessing of external resources.